Interested in The Queen's Medical Center's expansion plans?

 During the three-year Kahu A Ola pilot, QNHCH provided interdisciplinary team care for 125 high-risk Native Hawaiian patients.
 The pilot showed proof-of-concept in its ability to increase the engagement and participation of Native Hawaiians while improving the patients’ health outcomes, such as decreases in hemoglobin A1c, body mass index, and blood pressure.

-“Cindy has been an invaluable member of the Queen’s ‘ohana, and her contributions will be felt for years to come – not just at Queen’s, but in healthcare across our state,” said Jill Hoggard Green, PhD, RN, President and CEO of The Queen’s Health System.
+“Cindy has been an invaluable member of the Queen’s ‘ohana, and her contributions will be felt for years to come – not just at Queen’s, but in healthcare across our state,” said Jill Hoggard Green, PhD, RN, President and CEO of The Queen’s Health Systems.
 “We are grateful to Cindy for her decades of service, and while we will miss her greatly, we wish her the very best in her well-earned retirement.”
 Queen’s will begin the process of recruting a new leader for QNHCH who will build on the advances made under Ms. Kamikawa’s leadership.

 Other Related News